CHORUS-TRE/chorus-install/README.md

 1. Find all the URLs, usernames and passwords needed in the ```remote-cluster-name_output.yaml``` file

+1. Make sure the remote cluster runs as expected.
+Check the applications status in ArgoCD.
+Check the alerts in Prometheus.
+Check the events in the different namespaces.

+1. To add another remote cluster, go through the previous steps once again.
+Make sure to update the env file accordingly.
+Make sure to use dedicated Terraform workspaces to save that new remote cluster state.

 ## Handle existing resources

 In the case where Terraform fails due to existing resources not managed by Terraform,